j-fang/j-fang.github.io/_posts/2019-07-07-Austin-life.md

 date:   2019-07-07 02:05:25 -0700
 category: lifestyle
 ---
-As of 7/7/2019, I am 5 weeks into my summer here in Austin.
+I'm 5 weeks into my summer here in Austin.

 **How have I been spending my time?**